Kandy: Topography

 Kandy is located in the mountainous and thickly forested interior of the island.
-The city is located in between multiple mountain ranges including the Knuckles mountain range and the Hanthana Mountain Range, giving the city an elevation of 500 m above sea level.
+The city is located in between multiple mountain ranges including the Knuckles Mountain Range and the Hanthana Mountain Range, giving the city an elevation of 500 m above sea level.
 It lies adjacent to the artificial Kandy Lake and south of Udawatta Kele Sanctuary.
 Today Udawatte Kele is reducing its area.

 Climate

 In Köppen-Geiger climate classification system, its climate is tropical rainforest (Af).
 With Kandy located in the centre of the island and in a high elevation, the city has a relatively wetter and cooler temperatures than that of the tropical climate of the rest of the country, especially the coastal regions.
 Nuwara Eliya is south to it and has a cooler climate due to its higher elevation.
 Nevertheless, Kandy's climate is still tropical as mean temperatures year round are above 18 °C on average.
 The city does experience a drier period from January to April.
 From May through to July and October to December the region experiences its monsoon season, during this time the weather is rough and unstable.
 From March through the middle of May is the intermonsoonal period, during this time there is light rain and strong humidity.
-The humidity is generally between 70% to 79%.
+The humidity is generally between 70% and 79%.

 Cityscape

 The city of Kandy lies at an elevation of 465 m above sea level.
 Its plan developed around two open spaces: an elongated square, at the end of which are the administration buildings of the old capital, and an artificial lake that is quadrangular in form.
-A public garden adds to the openness of the city's spatial organization.
+A public garden adds to the openness of the city's spatial organisation.

 Kandy has now grown out to encompass Peradeniya, home to the University of Peradeniya and the Botanical Gardens, Katugastota to the north, and east to Kundasale, Tennekumbura and Gurudeniya.